How To Treat Canker Sores on Your Tongue

 - Loss of taste

-Thrush is most common in infants and the elderly, or in people with weakened immune systems, diabetes, or lung conditions requiring the use of inhaled steroids.
+Thrush is most common in infants, the elderly, and people with weakened immune systems, diabetes, or lung conditions requiring the use of inhaled steroids.

 Oral Lichen Planus

-If you determine that your tongue problem is, in fact, a canker sore, you can take steps to reduce your pain and avoid aggravating the sore further.
+If you determine that your tongue problem is, in fact, a canker sore, fear not!
+You can take decisive steps to reduce your pain and avoid aggravating the sore further.

 Care for Your Mouth

-Certain factors can increase your canker sore pain.
-Use these guidelines to take extra care of your mouth while you have an active canker sore on your tongue:
+Certain factors can exacerbate canker sore pain.
+Use these guidelines to take extra care of your mouth and reduce your risk of pain while you have an active canker sore on your tongue:

-- Chew your food carefully to avoid biting your tongue.
+- Chew your food carefully to avoid biting your tongue, especially for a canker sore on the side of the tongue.

 - Use extra care in your oral hygiene routine to avoid trauma to the canker sore and to keep bacteria under control.

-- See a dentist if you get canker sores regularly or if your sore seems unusually large or painful.
+- See a dentist if you get canker sores on your tongue regularly or if your sores seem unusually large or painful.

 Use OTC Treatments

-You can also try several over-the-counter treatments to reduce your canker sore pain.
+You can also try over-the-counter treatments to reduce your canker sore pain.

 Over-the-counter topical anesthetics like benzocaine (Kank-A) and Orajel provide safe, temporary numbing of painful sores.
-You can apply local anesthetics several times a day to relieve discomfort until your canker sore heals completely.
+You can apply local anesthetics several times a day according to the product directions to relieve discomfort until your canker sore heals completely.

-Unrefined coconut oil possesses certain properties that have the potential to alleviate canker sore discomfort:
+Unrefined coconut oil possesses certain properties that have the potential to alleviate canker sore discomfort.
+These properties include:

 - Healthy fatty acids